Demonstrations and Other Learning Opportunities

 Touchstone Energy Camp

 Boone REMC offers a summer camp program called Touchstone Energy Camp.
 This program, designed for students going into seventh grade, offers a free opportunity to spend three days at Camp Tecumseh in Brookston, Indiana.
 Campers enjoy traditional camp activities like horseback riding, zip-lining, swimming, rock climbing, and archery, while also learning about electrical safety and renewable energy.
 Students must be sons or daughters of Boone REMC members to be eligible.
+Camp takes place June 3-6, 2020.
+Applications are due March 2, 2020.
 Find the application form here.